alecxe/eslint-plugin-protractor/docs/rules/use-promise-all.md

 # Recommend using `protractor.promise.all()` to resolve multiple promises

 When multiple promises need to be resolved, it tends to increase the nestedness and complexity of the code.

-For example:
+:thumbsdown: For example:

 ```js
 elm1.getText().then(function (text1) {